-This is a disaster for Mr. XXXX because although Mr. XXXX is NOT HIV positive, he exhibits clearly defined homosexual mannerisms.
+This is a disaster for Mr. XXXX because he exhibits clearly defined homosexual mannerisms, and, although he is not HIV+, it is the same thing to Argentines: all homosexuals are HIV+ (which is not true) and all persons who are HIV+ are homosexual (which is likewise untrue).
 Moreover, there is no way for Mr. XXXX to alter his feminine mannerisms.
-He is what he is, thereby complicating enormously his efforts in Argentina to obtain true medical assistance.
+He is what he is, thereby complicating enormously his efforts in Argentina to obtain true medical assistance rather than some meaningless palliative substitute because health care professionals in Argentina will always refuse (if possible) to treat individuals they believe to be infected with the HIV virus.